aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module1-interacting-with-models/Bedrock/index.en.md

 2. **vLLM**: Self-hosted models with full control but hardware constraints
 3. **Bedrock**: Managed service with superior performance and capabilities

-### Recommendation for Remaining Workshops
+### Suggested Approach for Remaining Modules

-**Use Bedrock (Claude 3.7 Sonnet)** for the best experience:
+**Use Bedrock (Claude 3.7 Sonnet)** for optimal workshop experience:
-- Faster responses for better productivity
+- Consistent performance for hands-on exercises
-- Higher quality outputs for complex tasks
+- Advanced capabilities for complex learning scenarios
-- No infrastructure concerns
+- No infrastructure management overhead
-- Cost-effective for workshop usage
+- Reliable responses for interactive learning

 ### What You've Learned